 CT angiography is a type of medical test that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.
 The dye is injected through an intravenous (IV) line started in your arm or hand.

 A computerized tomography scan, or CT scan, is a type of X-ray that uses a computer to make cross-sectional images of your body.
 The dye injected to perform CT angiography is called a contrast material because it "lights up" blood vessels and tissues that are being studied.

 Information from CT angiography may help prevent a stroke or a heart attack.
-This type of test may also help your doctor plan cancer treatment or prepare you for a kidney transplant.
-Your doctor may have other reasons for ordering this test.
+This type of test may also help your healthcare provider plan cancer treatment or prepare you for a kidney transplant.
+Your healthcare provider may have other reasons for ordering this test.